 The issue of eating meat and sustainability is complex.
 Whilst some people are choosing vegetarian and vegan diets for environmental reasons, this is not without it's challenges.
 Everything we eat has some environmental impact.
 In talking about meat, it is important to recognise that the environmental impact of meat is not all the same.

 ‘It’s not the cow, but the how’.

 The environmental impact of locally bred, grass-fed produce is significantly lower than that of factory farmed meat.
 In addition to the higher emissions created by factory farming, the meat is often produced overseas and then shipped to the UK.
 When meat is cheap, you can be fairly sure the welfare has also been cheap.
 Don’t be fooled by a picture of a farm gate on a cheap chicken in your local supermarket.
 Make sure your meat was reared in the UK (or your home country) and not just packaged there!
 A local quality butcher will know the farms their meat comes from and often source meat locally.
 Supporting local farmers who are key workers of our environment and countryside is important.
 If we choose to eat meat, we need to choose to eat meat sustainably.
 This means not eating it every day and buying locally bred free-range grass-fed produce when we do.

 2. Reduce Food Waste

 On an individual level, the average UK family still throws away around £60 of food every month.
 That’s a massive £720 a year straight in the bin!
 Planning our meals, only buying what we need and using leftovers can really help reduce this amount.
-For more tips on reducing your food waste click here.
+There are lots of simple things we can all do to reduce foodwaste